claracruet/PCIL_selection_pipeline/Phenotype_filter_example.md

 # Looking at the range for Days to flowering time
 range(phenotype$DTF_BLUE)

-# Keeping lines that flowe between 60 and 70 days
+# Keeping lines that flower between 60 and 70 days
 pheno_for_pcil <- phenotype[phenotype$DTF_BLUE %in% 60:70,]
 head(pheno_for_pcil)
 ```